Abisha-Linu/Ex-2-CD-Lab/README.md

 # Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
+## REGISTER NUMBER: 212224040011
+## DATE: 11-05-2026
-# AIM
+# AIM:
-## To write a lex program to implement lexical analyzer to recognize a few patterns.
+To write a lex program to implement lexical analyzer to recognize a few patterns.
-# ALGORITHM
+# ALGORITHM:

 1. Start the program.